 Preparation Before Sealing Blacktop Driveways

+When you begin blacktop sealcoating, it is important to be properly equipped and have patience.
 It can take a whole day to clean and prepare your asphalt driveway for sealing.
 Plus, you’ll want to budget time to apply two coats of product and allow the driveway surface to dry for at least eight hours between coats.
-As you plan when to start your sealing project, it’s a good idea to monitor the weather and choose two days where temperatures are expected to be above 45° F.
+As you plan when to start your sealing project, it’s a good idea to monitor the weather and choose two days where temperatures are expected to be above 45 °F.

 - Clean and prime your driveway.

 Use a leaf blower or broom to clear away dirt and debris.
 Pick weeds and remove moss.
 Use a degreaser or primer to remove oil and gasoline spots.

 - Rinse with a power washer or garden hose.

 Wash the driveway surface using a power washer or garden hose with a spray nozzle.
 Let the driveway dry completely before repairing cracks in the pavement.

 - Fill asphalt cracks.

 Asphalt cracks allow water and chemicals to permeate deep into the pavement.
 To prevent water damage, fill cracks with a trustworthy crack filler, such as KOLD-FLO® pourable crack filler.

 Don’t know how to repair cracks in an asphalt driveway?
 Follow these simple steps.